 Visit the Fontabranda

-The Fontabranda is basically a medieval fountain that would have been used for not only the town’s water supply, but to bathe in too!
+The Fontabranda is a medieval fountain made by Jacopo della Quercia that would have been used for not only the town’s water supply, but to bathe in too!
 It is famous for being mentioned in Dante’s classic book “Inferno”.
 Now it is filled with stunningly clear water and some big fish.
 It is said to still be safe to drink from, but we didn’t test it.

 Every Wednesday markets are set up around the Fortezza Medicea area.
 There is a huge variety ranging from clothing and accessories, shoes, household goods, and food.
 The best time to visit is in the morning, but it can get quite busy, with both locals and visitors all searching for bargains.